-BetMGM Bonus Code GOALNEWSGET: Get $150 in Bonuses for World Cup Qualifiers | Goal.com US
+BetMGM Bonus Code GOALNEWSGET: Get $150 in bonuses for World Cup Qualifiers | Goal.com US

 What can you use your BetMGM bonuses on today?

-The match is the final one for Italy manager Luciano Spalletti, and his team will be fired up to send him off with a win.
-Italy has not qualified in the last two World Cups, so needs to at least get into the playoffs for the 2026 tournament to salve national pride.

-Italy will hope to use home advantage and midfield control to control the game.
-Moldova, led by veterans Virgiliu Postolachi and Artur Ionita, will be using a compact defense and hope for mistakes and set-pieces to capitalize on opportunities.
-They have been dominated by Italy, including losing 6-0 in Euro qualifications.
+Belgium relies on Jérémy Doku, whose elusive dribbles through defenses make him a top threat.
+He’s supported by midfielder Kevin De Bruyne, who has five goals and nine assists in qualifiers.
+Also one to watch is Nicolas Raskin, a midfielder who has drawn interest from Premier League teams.

+Wales hopes to counter with Kieffer Moore, a 32-year-old veteran striker who scored in the squad’s recent win.
+Also one to watch is Harry Wilson, a creative winger, and Joe Rodon, a center back who scored the opening goal against Liechtenstein.

-The match kicks off at 2:45 p.m. at MAPEI Stadium in Città del Tricolore, Reggio Emilia, Italy.
-The home team is an overwhelming -2000 favorite, with a 3.5 goals over/under.
-ESPN and FS2 will televise the match, with streaming on ESPN+.
+The match kicks off at 2:45 p.m.
+EDT at King Baudouin Stadium, Brussels, Belgium, with the home team a -240 favorite, with a 2.5 goals over/under.
+DAZN, Fox Sports, and Fubo will stream the match.

+Another match of note on Monday is the World Cup qualifier between Estonia vs. Norway.

+Estonia has no prior World Cup qualifications, but will aim to hit on the counter and exploit set-pieces.
+Norway hopes to build momentum toward a group win and automatic World Cup qualification.
+They come into this match with momentum, having won 4 out of 5 recent matches.

 More info on BetMGM’s bonus offers*